PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 18:18:07
+Last updated: 2024-04-02 18:18:40
-Random Quote: True friends stab you in the front. - Oscar Wilde
+Random Quote: A friend is, as it were, a second self. - Cicero